-During the year ended 31 December 2023, the Company has arranged an anti-corruption training as part of continuous professional development for the Directors and staff to enhance their anti-corruption awareness.
+During the year ended 31 December 2022, the Company has organised a training session as part of the continuous professional development conducted by qualified professional on GEM Listing Rules requirements for the Directors and relevant staff to develop and refresh their knowledge and skills.
 Update on changes to the GEM Listing Rules are also provided by the company secretary of the Company where Directors are informed of the impact of such developments or changes to the Company and the external auditors has also provided briefing on changes or amendments to accounting standards at the audit committee meeting.
 All Directors, namely Mr. Chan Ka Kin Kevin, Mr. Chan Ka On Eddie, Mr. Chan Ka Shing Jackson, Mr. Poon Kai Kin, Dr. Lau Kin Shing Charles and Mr. Cheung Wang Kei Wayne, had participated in appropriate continuous professional development by way of attending trainings and/or reading materials.